 Commercial Metals Company is a global, low-cost metals recycling, manufacturing, fabricating and trading enterprise.
 We are committed to minimizing our impact on the environment and protecting our natural resources.
-CMC is one of the world's largest metal recyclers, and our microand mini-mill steelmaking processes consume significantly less natural resources and release fewer emissions than blast furnace steelmaking.
-With corporate headquarters in Irving, Texas, CMC operates at over 200 locations and in more than 20 countries.
+CMC is one of the world's largest metal recyclers, and our micro- and mini-mill steelmaking processes consume significantly less natural resources and release fewer emissions than blast furnace steelmaking.
+With corporate headquarters in Irving, Texas, CMC operates locations in the United States and in strategic international markets.